List of Pushing Daisies characters: Ned's father

 After his mother died, Ned's father (Jon Eric Price in all other episodes, a stand-in in "Bzzzzzzz!") sent him away to the Longborough School for Boys in the town of North Thrush.
 His parting words to him were "I'll be back".
-This would turn out to be a lie as one Halloween, Ned got a postcard that said he moved away from his house.
-So that night, Ned went to the new house to find his father with a new wife and two new twin boys, Maurice and Ralston.
-Since Ned was dressed up as a ghost, his father did not recognize him, so he gave him a Honeycomb Chew and wished him a happy Halloween.
-He later abandoned Maurice and Ralston as well after participating in a disappearing act at a magic show and simply not reappearing.
-According to Lily, Ned's Father was a "jackass...who did us all a favor [by leaving]."In The Norwegians", he was spotted at the Pie Hole, portrayed by George Hamilton, though Ned failed to see him.
-He is also implied to be the masked man who saves Ned and Olive's lives in the same episode, as well as having set up a faked chain of evidence so that a group of Norwegian detectives would believe that Dwight Dixon had died of natural causes rather than draw attention to his demise as a result of Ned's gift, suggesting that he is aware of his son's ability.

 Calista Cod

 Calista Cod (Debra Mooney and Amelia Borella, Amelia plays young Calista).
 She has only appeared in one episode called "Frescorts."
 She is Emerson's Mom/Best Friend (As explained by Emerson).

 Charles Charles

 Charles Charles is the father of Lonely Tourist Charlotte Charles who is found dead while watering his lawn.
 His death is due to Ned keeping his mother alive for over a minute, and he is the life who died in her place.

 Ned decided to revive him to press for more information on Dwight Dixon.
 When he did, Chuck kept him alive by tricking Ned to touch his gloved hand and he is hidden in Ned's old house.
 Charles decided to leave town when he did not get along with Ned.

 Charles was played by a stand-in in the "Pie-lette", and was played by Josh Randall in "Comfort Food" and "The Legend of Merle McQuoddy".